NLion74/arch-manwarn/README.md

 Example `config.toml` with default options

 ```
-# List of keywords to match in news entry titles
+# Keywords that trigger warnings (case-insensitive)
 keywords = ["manual intervention",]

-# If true, show *all* news entries regardless of keywords
+# If true, match all news posts regardless of keywords
 match_all_entries = false

-# Ignore news entries containing any of these keywords in either title or summary
+# Ignore news entries containing any of these keywords
 ignored_keywords = []

-# Whether to include summary in query of keywords
-# If true, the summary will be included in the search for keywords
+# Include the summary in keyword matching
-# If false, only the title will be searched
 include_summary_in_query=true

 # Both of these conditions must be met to prune a cached news entry: